Aberdeen solicitors hit out as virtual trials planned as 'default' - Evening Express

-Aberdeen solicitors have branded plans to made virtual trials the default process “wrong” and not “proper justice”.
+Aberdeen solicitors have branded plans to make virtual trials the default process “wrong” and not “proper justice”.

 Criminal defence solicitors hit out after Sheriff Principal Derek Pyle recommended virtual trials, with all parties appearing from different locations in a group video call, become the “default method of judicial determination in summary crime”.